-Primer on Plant Hormones
+Primer On Plant Hormones

 Hormones - Some Theories

-by Erik Biksa
+By Erik Biksa

-Growers manipulate or take advantage of the enviroment to produce responses in plants.
+Growers manipulate or take advantage of the environment to produce responses in plants.
 These include rooting, vegetative growth, branching, flowering, setting seed or fruit, and dormancy.
 Hormones in plants influence these reactions.
 They can be produced within the plant as a result of environment.
 In some instances, they are supplied to the plant by the grower.
 There is some debate as to the roles of hormones in plants, and some debate as to whether or not additional hormones have been documented.

 There are five generally accepted types of hormones that influence plant growth and development.
 They are: auxin, cytokinin, gibberellins, abscisic acid, and ethylene.
 It is not one hormone that directly influences by sheer quantity.
 The balance and ratios of hormones present is what helps to influence plant reactions.
 The hormonal balance possibly regulates enzymatic reactions in the plant by amplifying them, leading to the results the grower wants to see.
 Following is a brief description of the role of hormones in plant responses: